AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Us, Town Of Salem 2 Cursed Soul

 The Shifter can choose to swap roles with someone.
 The Shifter has a 50% chance to shift with their target, or someone else.
+They win when everyone with the Shifter role dies (excluding those who already started out the Shifter role)

 ## Survivor <img height="17" src="./Images/Survivor.png">